13 Types of Toilet Flanges to Seal & Stop the Leakage

 Aluminum Toilet Flanges

 Aluminum toilet flanges are the lightest of all.
 Two types of aluminum are used to make aluminum toilet flanges.
-The first is made of pure aluminum, and the second is made of adulterated aluminum (aluminum with a mix of copper, zinc, and magnesium).
+The first is made of pure aluminum (1100), and the second is made of adulterated aluminum (3003 or 6061 aluminum that has a mix of copper, zinc, and magnesium).

 Among these two types, unadulterated aluminum or pure aluminum flanges have more corrosion resistance.
 However, tainted aluminum flanges are stronger and harder than pure aluminum flanges.